-He was a member of the Royal Air Force VR with 18 Sqn at RAF Oulton based on the Blickling Hall Estate in Norfolk.
-Frank was flying Bristol Blenheim Mk IV L8864 on the day he died, 25th May 1941.
+Frank joined the Royal Air Force Volunteer Reserve in September 1939 and trained as a pilot.
+In 1941 he was serving with 18 Squadron at RAF Oulton based on the Blickling Hall Estate in Norfolk, where they flew Bristol Blenheim bombers.
+Frank was flying Bristol Blenheim Mk IV L8864 on the day he died, 25th May 1941, aged just 19 years.
 On board with him were Sgt E G Baker and Sgt C N Harris.

-They left the airfield at 5:50 am on an antishipping mission and carried out an attack on a shore Battery Agger but were hit by machine gun fire and crashed into the sea 30 metres off the coast of Thyborøn, Denmark at 8:10 am.
-Frank’s body was recovered from the sea but he had been hit in the head by a bullet.
+They left the airfield at 05:50hrs on an anti-shipping mission and carried out an attack on a shore Battery Agger but were hit by machine gun fire and crashed into the sea 30 metres off the coast of Thyborøn, Denmark at 08:10hrs.

 Sgt Baker’s body washed ashore and was buried in Lemvig with Frank.
 Sgt Harris survived the crash and he was subsequently captured and interned in a PoW camp.